Diegomca98/4geeks-ml-template-prjs/README.md

-# Machine Learning Web App using Flask - Project Tutorial
+# Machine Learning Web App using Streamlit - Project Tutorial

-- Search and understand a new dataset.
+- Find and understand a new dataset or use the model from the previous project.
-- Model the data using a Machine Learning, Deep Learning or NLP algorithm.
-- Analyze the results and optimize the model.
-- Integrate it into Render using a Flask-based application.
+- Integrate it into Render using a Streamlit based application.

 ## Instructions

-### Step 1: Find a dataset
-Research different online sources about different datasets that you could use to train a model.
-You can use some public API, the UCI repository for Machine Learning or the Kaggle section of [datasets](https://www.kaggle.com/datasets), among many other sources.
-Remember to look for a simple dataset as this is not the final project of the course.

-### Step 2: Develop a model
+### Step 1: Train a new model or choose the one from the previous project.
-Once you have found your ideal data set, analyze it and train a model.
-Optimize it if necessary.
+In the Deployment with Flask module we search for a dataset and train a model that we later use in a web application developed in Flask and deploy in Render.
+In this project you can use the same model and change only the web application, or find another dataset and train a new model.

-### Step 3: Develop a web application using Flask
+### Step 2: Develop a web application using Streamlit
 With the knowledge acquired in this module, develop an interface to be able to use the model.
-Give it the style that suits you best and note the external resources you have used for the development.
+Style it as you see fit and note any external resources you have used for development.

-### Step 4: Integrate the model and the application in Render
+### Step 3: Integrate the model and the application in Render
 Create a free service in Render and integrate the work you have done to be able to deploy the web application online.
 Don't forget to include the link to the service in your repository.